 You need to show scores from at least one of these English tests — IELTS or PET (Pearson Test of English).

-- What is the duration of Masters in Ireland?
+3. What is the duration of a master’s in Ireland?

-- Can you stay back in Ireland after a Masters program?
+4. Can you stay back in Ireland after a Master’s program?

-As mentioned above, you are guaranteed a 2-year extension on completing a Masters in Ireland.
+As mentioned above, you are guaranteed a 2-year extension on completing an ms in Ireland.
 Thus, you pay a fee of €300 every year to extend your visa.

-As a Study in Ireland consultant, Sarem Education helps young ambitious graduates realise their dreams easily by guiding them through all the nuances of applying for an MS in Ireland.
+As a study in Ireland consultants, Sarem Education helps ambitious graduates easily achieve their studies in Ireland dream by guiding them through all the nuances of applying for an MS in Ireland.

 Hence, this is what we can do for you (free of cost):